wollomatic/socket-proxy/README.md

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-Parts of the file `cmd/internal/bindmount.go` are licensed under the Apache 2.0 License.
+Parts of the file `cmd/socket-proxy/bindmount.go` and files under the `internal/docker` and `internal/go-connections` folders are licensed under the Apache 2.0 License.
 See the comments in this file and the LICENSE file for more information.

 ## Aknowledgements